-After having his TDY extended 30 days on 15 April and 45 days on 15 May, Weeks returned to the United States in July 1943.
-165
+After having his TDY extended thirty days on 15 April and forty-five days on 15 May, Weeks returned to the United States in July 1943.
+166

-Colombia - Everything in Place
+Colombia-Everything in Place

 The equipment that the U.S. Navy had taken into Colombia had also been left there and in late 1942 was being used by Chief Radioman Everett Fowlkes to train Colombian Army personnel.
 This equipment was turned over to the military attaché in February 1943.
 According to the military attaché, writing in November 1942, Captain Roldan of the Colombian Army Air Corps deserved the credit for maintaining the equipment and for continuing to improve the Colombian radio intelligence service.
-168

-The Colombian Ministry of War and the U.S. missions in Colombia were anxious to have all of the radio locator equipment in Bogota because that city was the capital and because it had the only reliable electrical supply in the country.
+166 reliable electrical supply in the country.
 After his arrival in early January, Donald Strong managed to balance the type DY direction finder so that the minima were acceptable.
-The original site chosen for installation of the DF was Techo, six miles west of Bogota, but in March it was decided to construct an airfield on that site.
+The original site chosen for installation of the DF was Techo, six miles west of Bogotá, but in March it was decided to construct an airfield on that site.

+The Colombian Ministry of War and the U.S. missions in Colombia were anxious to have all of the radio locator equipment in Bogotá because that city was the capital and because it had the only

-Strong's tour of duty was extended in April and he managed to find an excellent site for the DF, complete with a ten-room house.
+Strong's tour of duty was extended in April, and he managed to find an excellent site for the DF, complete with a ten-room house.
 On 12 April he predicted that his job would be completed by 1 May.
-However, by 26 April there had been an abortive coup d'état, official visits by (among others) U.S. Vice President Henry Wallace, and Holy Week.
-So the Minister of War did not get around to signing the lease.
-Strong's tour was extended again on 14 May and he brought the monitoring station into active operation on 13 June.
+However, by 26 April there had been an abortive coup d'état, official visits by (among others) U.S. vice president Henry Wallace, and Holy Week.
+So the minister of war did not get around to signing the lease.
+Strong's tour was extended again on 14 May, and he brought the monitoring station into active operation on 13 June.
 He left for the United States five or six days later.
 167

-Brazil - Full Cooperation
+Brazil-Full Cooperation

 The FCC officer selected for duty in Brazil was Robert D. Linx, monitoring officer at Austin, Texas, who was ordered to Miami in March 1942, at the same time as de Bardeleben.
 He arrived in Rio on 20 March, and after surveying the situation, requested additional equipment, including a complete automobile DF assembly.
 His primary job was to help Brazil organize a radio monitoring service.
 Within a month of his arrival, the Brazilians had been persuaded to establish six monitoring posts along the coast, with more to come.
-Linx spent the first two weeks of May preparing the Rio de Janeiro station of the service which was titled Posto Radio Escuto (PRE) and headed by Ezequiel Martims.
-As of 10 May there were 63 cases on file at PRE RIO, most of them clandestine.
-Linx noted that it had been necessary to instruct the six secondary stations in their duties by mail, a task that was made doubly hard because of the fact that the average Brazilian technician had to be given a reason for everything he did.
+Linx spent the first two weeks of May preparing the Rio de Janeiro station of the service, which was titled Posto Radio Escuto (PRE) and headed by Ezequiel Martims.
+As of 10 May there were sixty-three cases on file at PRE RIO, most of them clandestine.
+Linx noted that it had been necessary to instruct the six secondary stations in their duties by mail, a task that was made doubly hard because the average Brazilian technician had to be given a reason for everything he did.
 By the end of the month, Linx was able to report to Theodore A. Xanthaki at the U.S. embassy that the first phase of the operation was complete.
 Seven stations were in operation and fully supplied, and an Adcock DF was under construction.
 Linx estimated that as soon as these were installed and he had the mobile DF he had ordered, most of the known clandestine stations could be located.
 In August he added the mobile DF to the operation.
 168